danyi1212/drf-messages/docs/source/usage/get_messages.rst

     messages.info(request, 'Hello world!')

-In this example, an information message is created for the session of that ``request`` object.
+In this example, an information message is created for that ``request`` object.

 .. warning::
-    If the request have **no session** provided, the message will be stored in memory for **temporary storage** available through the request processing.
+    In case the request has **no user or session** provided, the message will be stored in memory for **temporary storage** available through that request processing.
     Messages added that are not used until the response will not be available anymore.

 Extra tags can be attached to the message, as a string or list of strings.